konurin/demure/README.md

 # Description
 Demure is a wonderful multipurpose WordPress theme for business, portfolio, creative and blog websites.
 With its great number of features and customizations like color and font options, different pages layouts, beautiful slider and theme options it brings everything to create an expressive website.

+# Installation
+1. In your admin panel, go to Appearance > Themes and click the Add New button.
+1. Click Upload and Choose File, then select the theme's .zip file.
+Click Install Now.
+1. Click Activate to use your new theme right away.

 # Credits
 **Redux Framework** – http://reduxframework.com Licensed under the Version 2 of the GNU General Public License <br />